kusharma/Expedia-RecTour-Ranking/allRank/README_Updated.md

 To start, we need train.txt, test.txt and valid.txt created using 'dump_svmlight_file command' in FeatureSelection notebook

 There are 2 ways to run allRank, with and without docker.

-## Without docker by creating conda virtual environment
+## Without docker by creating conda virtual environment using environment_allRank.yml

-conda create env environment_allrank using environment_allRank file. conda activate environment_allrank
+conda env create -f environment_allRank.yml conda activate environment_allrank

 To train your own model, configure your experiment in ```config.json``` file and run